Nov.

 oil on canvas

-Writers, poets and even bloggers wax poetic about the changing seasons and how we should appreciate each season’s dynamic landscape, but translating and painting that seasonality and emotion onto a canvas is no easy feat.
 Enter Southern artist, ZOE HERSEY who believes that nature is an event rather than just a visual appearance and paints branches, leaves and flowers that move across her canvases with purpose.
-One of my goals for 2012 is to broaden my knowledge of Southern artists and I was recently introduced to Zoe’s portfolio by a friend who shares my interest in learning more about art.
-I was immediately drawn to the light, calmness and movement in Zoe’s work, so I thought I would learn a bit more about her.
+I was introduced to Zoe’s portfolio by a friend who shares my interest in art and was drawn to the light and movement in Zoe’s work.

 Interrupted Fall Scene